Anshuman7t/Model-FineTune/README.md

 Here we specify the training parameters:
 * Output Directory: Where the model checkpoints and logs are saved.
 * Batch Size: The number of samples processed before the model's internal parameters are updated.
 We use 4 to balance between speed and memory usage.
-* Max Steps: The maximum number of training steps.
+* Max Steps: This parameter defines the maximum number of training steps the model will go through.
+A "step" typically refers to a forward and backward pass using a batch of data.
 We use 10,000 to allow the model enough time to learn from the data.
-* Save Steps: How often to save the model.
-We save every 250 steps to ensure we have frequent checkpoints.
+* Save Steps: This parameter determines how often (in terms of training steps) the model's state is saved to disk.
+For example, if save_steps=200, the model will be saved every 200 steps.
-* Logging Steps: How often to log the progress.
+* Logging Steps: This parameter specifies how often the training logs (e.g., loss, accuracy) are written out during training.
+For example, if logging_steps=100, logs will be generated every 100 steps.
 * Learning Rate: The rate at which the model learns.
 We use 5e-5, which is a standard value for fine-tuning tasks.

 # Fine-Tune the Model with LoRA (Low-Rank Adaptation)